Slow Cycling in Transylvania

 Journey Highlights

-- Discover the charming architecture and fascinating history of Transylvania, a most surprising region
+• Discover the charming architecture and fascinating history of Transylvania, a most surprising region

-- Move at your own pace through a land of staggering natural and cultural beauty where time slows down
+• Move at your own pace through a land of staggering natural and cultural beauty where time slows down

-- Visit lovingly restored churches, mansions and village houses, and meet those keeping local crafts and traditions alive
+• Visit lovingly restored churches, mansions and village houses, and meet those keeping local crafts and traditions alive

-- Cycle through magical forests and meadows, disappeared from much of Europe, but very much alive in Transylvania
+• Cycle through magical forests and meadows, disappeared from much of Europe, but very much alive in Transylvania

-- Sample farm to table cuisine, in local homes or at magical picnic tables.
+• Sample farm to table cuisine, in local homes or at magical picnic tables.
 Always accompanied by fantastic wines and spirits

 Itinerary

-Cycling 25 kms – Walking 2 hours
+Cycling 25 kms, Walking 2 hours

 Cycling 39 kms

-After visiting the fortified church in Malancrav, home to some of the best frescoes in Romania, we will spend the morning cycling to Stejareni for a picnic lunch in the meadows.
+After visiting the fortified church in Malancrav, home to some of the best frescoes in Romania, we will spend the morning cycling to Stejarenii for a picnic lunch in the meadows.
 In the afternoon we’ll climb to Breite, a sprawling Saxon planted oak forest, and continue to Sighisoara’s celebrated citadel, the alleged birthplace of Vlad the Impaler.
-Supper is close to the citadel and you will stay at an elegantly restored Gothic townhouse.
+Supper is close to the citadel and we will stay at an elegantly restored Gothic townhouse.

-Cycling 30 kms – Walking 2 hours or 17 kms cycling
+Cycling 30 kms, Walking 2 hours (or 17 kms cycling)

 We will walk through Sighisoara in the morning, exploring the citadel’s history, before setting off on trails to Saschiz for lunch with our friends Anca and Charlie, some of the first members of Slow Food Transylvania.
 The trails give way to a long descent through forests into Crit, for dinner in the simple home of Rozi, Nicu and family.
 Nicu will cook a mean barbeque in their apple orchard.
-Another beautifully restored house is our home tonight.
+Another restored Saxon house is our home tonight.

-Walking 2 hours – Cycling 20 kms
+Walking 2 hours, Cycling 20 kms

 What's Included?